After about 8 years of traveling up to 12 weeks during the year, here are some tips and ideas I have discovered for how to homeschool when traveling.

 State Unit Studies

 If you have time to begin a study of the state or states you will visit, that’s great, But even if you don’t, go ahead an gather maps, library books, DVDs, and/or online links to take with you.
-You can even create a lapbook filled with information about the state’s natural resources, geographical treasures, native plants and animals, state map and state flag.
-Homeschool Share is filled with free resources to help you.
-(Watch this blog in 2015 — I will begin writing a series of articles to help you learn all about each state.
-It will be similar to this one I wrote about Washington DC last year.
-If you have time, order travel guides from the states you’ll be driving through.
+You can even create a notebook or lapbook filled with information about the state’s natural resources, geographical treasures, native plants and animals, state map and state flag.
+Visit my unit study series: Notebooking Across the USA and Washington DC: A Comprehensive Resource List.

 Learn who the famous people are from the area where you’ll be visiting.
 See if you can find a biography of the person to read aloud on the road.
 For your older kids, do a literary analysis of the book, focusing on the character traits of this person.
 If there are homesteads or libraries centered on them, take a field trip.